namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 Much more to say on what I see as a kind of light at the end of the tunnel.
 I think it starts with negotiation.

+###  You might be in a Kanban Cage if...
+If you are being asked to give a T Shirt Size to ypur Task, you might be under surveillance.

+Predictability is this intriguing part of some scrum ceremonies .

+You know complex tasks are not tractable yet this concept of estimation creeps in.
+My favorite quote on the topic,

+> If I knew how long this took it means I already did it so I could just give it to you.

+( e.g. NP Hard Problem)

+And the book No Estimates cleanly states, the simple alternative is just get good at cutting scope.
+Again , it is negotiation.

+And the cutting skill invalidates Sunk Cost Fallacy if you do everything quickly.

+So if you are doing planning and it works , it probably means youre doing widget work, which yes you have to do every once in a while, but hopefully thsts not your life otherwise exploit and no explore . (exploitative by definition ) .

 ## Fisticuffs or alignment?
  Martin Fowler's blog on negotiation, Product vs Engineering, https://martinfowler.com/articles/bottlenecks-of-scaleups/03-product-v-engineering.html